Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Our Housing

-We live in a farmhouse, a barn conversion, 3 static caravans, and a wooden cabin.
+We live in a farmhouse, a barn conversion, 3 static caravans, and an extended static caravan.

 In the communal farmhouse, there are eight bedrooms plus shared kitchen, dining room, lounge and conservatory.